 - Don't pick any that have a gelatinous or liquidy/slimy base.

-- Don't pick any corals that are colored deep red.
-(I've been informed of a deadly Japanese coral that's red)
+- Don't pick any corals that are colored deep red. (there's reputedly a deadly Japanese coral that's red-but that should be considered anecdotal).

-Where I live they grow only on dead and dying wood like oak.
-Crown tipped corals will not grow directly on the ground, like Ramarias.
-I see them in the early and late summer in Minnesota.
+These mushrooms grow only on dead and dying wood like oak, especially mossy decaying logs.
+Crown tipped corals will not grow directly on the ground like Ramarias.
+I see them in the early and late summer in Minnesota and Wisconsin, starting in Early June.

-Crown tipped corals cook really, really fast, and can be a pain to clean since debris and dirt can get lodged in them.
+These are ok to eat, but they're not incredible.
+They have a mild mushroom flavor and are best used in soup.
+Crown tipped corals cook really fast and can be a pain to clean since debris and dirt can get lodged in them.

-To clean large amounts of them I like to break them into small clusters and swish them quickly in cold water.
-After their light bath, I set them on a cloth or towel to dry in the fridge.
+To clean them I break the mushrooms into small clusters and swish them quickly in cold water.
+Afterward I set them on a cloth or towel to dry in the fridge.

 Cooking in Soup or Broth